-Additional blocks of 4096 addresses can be requested at no charge.
+Additional blocks of IPv6 addresses may be requested at no charge.
 Addresses in these pools can be used on any of your Linodes that reside in the same facility.
-For example, if you had four Linodes in Newark, you could assign each of them addresses from your Newark address pool.
-Once your pool has been allocated, you will need to reboot your Linode(s) in order for them to be able to bring up addresses in the pool.
+For example, if you have four Linodes in Newark, you could assign each of them addresses from your Newark address pool.
+Open a support ticket to request your IPv6 pool.

 Your pool will be visible under the "Remote Access Tab" of the Linode Manager in a manner similar to the following:

-To attach an IP to your interface, issue the following command, making sure to replace the example IP with one of your pool addresses:
+To attach an IP to your interface, issue the following command, be sure to replace the example IP with one of the addresses from your pool:

 If you need to configure more than 16 IPv6 address, add a line to /etc/sysctl.conf that resembles the following: